Sample Notice of Intent to Homeschool in Colorado (NOI)

 The Colorado Homeschool Law in a Nutshell

-Private, independent schools are your best bet if you don’t want to deal with the school district, and/or if you don’t want to wait 14 days to begin homeschooling.
-These independent schools for homeschoolers will take care of the legal paperwork, allowing you the freedom to begin home schooling today, right now.
+These private schools for homeschoolers are your best bet if you don’t want to deal with the school district, or wait 14 days to begin homeschooling.
+They’ll take care of the legal paperwork, allowing you to begin right now, today.

 The Colorado Home School Statute requires the following information on your Notice of Intent.